Double-click to enter your text here. Use the text menu to add title text or to style parts of your text.

 About Enduroman Arch 2 Arc

 London to Paris.
 The Enduroman Arch 2 Arc challenge is a journey that connects two of the world's most beautiful cities by running, swimming and cycling.
 The clock begins ticking when the athlete sets off from Marble Arch in London and doesn't stop until they reach the Arc de Triomphe in Paris many hours later.
-As of the end of the 2018 season, only 34 athletes have successfully completed the challenge and, of those, 5 have completed it without a wetsuit.
+Only 45 athletes have successfully completed the challenge and, of those, 5 have completed it without a wetsuit.

 87 miles from Marble Arch in London to Dover.